jamezor/eCargoWorkflowTest/README.md

     a.
 Set a regex-esque branch filter.
     b.
 Tick 'Require status checks to pass before merging'
     c.
 The previously created status check should show up hopefully.
+3. Try figure out why protection rule is not being enforced.